cynwong/EmployeeTracker/README.md

 ## Description

 An application used for Human Resource Management to keep track of employees' information.
+[Visit site](https://employee-tracker-cw.herokuapp.com)

 ## Instruction